What is Counselling or Psychotherapy?

 Counselling is more often thought of in relation to shorter term work (e.g. between 6-12 sessions) which tends to focus on immediate and specific concerns (e.g. reducing work-related anxiety levels) that are troubling you now.
 Counselling can help you gain more clarity about your particular issue, to identify realistic options, to gain a better understanding of how you really feel and what you want moving forward.
 The number of sessions you need depends on the type of problems you bring.
 Many people find a short sequence of sessions sufficient (for example coming weekly for 6-12 weeks) but some may need a longer time to explore their issues in depth.

 Psychotherapy is longer term work and often open-ended.
 In psychotherapy we explore your present and past experiences in more depth and detail.
-If you find yourself caught in a repetitive pattern of thinking or behaviour that you seem to have no control over then the roots of this may lie in earlier life experiences, perhaps in early childhood.
-Exploring your past history can provide a new perspective on current difficulties.
-It also brings you greater self awareness and self understanding which leads to more clarity about your best way forward.
+If you find yourself caught in a repetitive pattern of thinking or behaviour that you seem to have no control over then the roots of this may lie in earlier life experiences during childhood.
+Exploring your past history can provide a new perspective on any current difficulties because it brings you greater self awareness and self understanding.
+This, in turn, leads to more clarity about your best way forward.
 Psychotherapy is either weekly ongoing or we can work to an agreed time limit (e.g. 20 -30 sessions).

 What happens in the first session?